AdaCore/spark2014/docs/ug/en/source/how_to_investigate_unproved_checks.rst

 spot a missing assertion.

 A property can also be conceptually provable, but the model used by
-|GNATProve| can currently not reason about it [MODEL].
+|GNATprove| can currently not reason about it [MODEL].
 (See
-:ref:`GNATProve_Limitations` for a list of the current limitations in
+:ref:`GNATprove_Limitations` for a list of the current limitations in
-|GNATProve|.)
+|GNATprove|.)
 In particular using the following features of the language
 may yield checks that should be true, but cannot be proved:

 * Floating point arithmetic (although using |CodePeer| integration may help